pujiayeah/pujiayeah.github.io/_pages/about.md

 My name is Pu Jia.
 I am currently a master's student in the School of Mathematical Sciences at Beijing University of Posts and Telecommunications (BUPT), enrolled in the Mathematics program in 2023.
 I received my bachelor's degree in Mathematics and Applied Mathematics from the School of Mathematics and Information Science at Yantai University (YTU).
 My current master's research focuses on quantum information, with a particular interest in device-independent self-testing of quantum systems.
 I have also developed a strong interest in the reasoning capabilities of large language models and multi-agent systems, and am actively studying these areas.

-I have a strong interest in civil aviation and aircraft, and I enjoy learning about aircraft handling and different aircraft types.
-I am also interested in automobiles, and tend to be somewhat more interested in internal combustion engine vehicles.
+✈️ Civil Aviation & Aircraft — I have a strong interest in civil aviation and aircraft, and I enjoy learning about aircraft handling and different aircraft types.

+🚗 Automobiles — I am also interested in automobiles, with a slight personal preference for internal combustion engine vehicles compared to newer energy-powered vehicles.

+🚆 Railways — In addition, I am a railway enthusiast and enjoy learning about trains and railway systems.

 <p align="center">
   <img src="/images/plane.png" alt="plane" width="400">